Classification of high-dimensional data with spiked covariance matrix structure: Theoretical properties

-\end{ass} The bounded coherence assumption appears frequently in matrix estimation and random matrix theory.
-The motivation behind this assumption is as follows.
-Since every column in $\mathcal{U}$ has $\ell_2$ norm equal to $1$, the entries of $\mathcal{U}$ are, on average, of order $1/\sqrt{p}$.
-Condition \ref{Bounded Coherence} guarantees that the maximum entry is also of order $1/\sqrt{p}$.
-That is to say, the entries of $\mathcal{U}$ are sufficiently homogeneous, i.e., delocalized.
-For more discussions about the bounded coherence assumption in the context of matrix completion and covariance matrix estimation, see \cite{bounded_coherence,l_infinity}, and for discussion about eigenvectors delocalization in random matrix theory, see \cite{rudelson_vershynin,bloemdal_et_al}.
-Finally we note that if $\mathcal{U}$ satisfies the bounded coherence assumption then there exists a constant $\mathcal{C} > 0$ such that
+\begin{ass}[Bounded Coherence] There is a constant $\mathcal{C}_{\mathcal{U}}\geq1$ independent of $n$ and $p$ such that \end{ass} \begin{remark} The bounded coherence assumption appears frequently in statistical inference for matrix-valued data.
+More specifically, as every column in $\mathcal{U}$ has $\ell_2$ norm equal to $1$, the rows $\mathcal{U}$ have, on average, $\ell_2$ norm of order $\sqrt{d/p}$. \cref{Bounded_Coherence} then guarantees that the {\em maximum} $\ell_2$ norm of the rows of $\mathcal{U}$ is also of order $\sqrt{d/p}$.
+For more discussions about the bounded coherence assumption in the context of matrix completion, covariance matrix estimation, and random matrix theory, see \cite{bounded_coherence,l_infinity,rudelson_vershynin,bloemdal_et_al} among others.
+Finally we note that if $\mathcal{U}$ satisfies the bounded coherence assumption with constant $\mathcal{C}_{\mathcal{U}}$ then